ssouris/kotlin-introduction/PITCHME.md

 ---

-## If statement as an expression stage 1
+## If statement as an expression 1/3

 ```kotlin
 fun getServiceResult(condition: Boolean): String {